 Nintendo is, of course, working on new hardware all of the time, and it might be the case that the Switch Pro rumours are linked to other product development work, which will be revealed in due course.
 Or, Nintendo might have delayed the Switch Pro in the light of recent events, such as the COVID-19 pandemic and the shortage of components.
 It may even have shelved plans for a Switch Pro entirely – although, as Grubb points out, this is the company that released six variants of the 3DS, so it seems highly likely that we'll see at least one more 'enhanced' model in the fullness of time.

 And that wraps up our Switch OLED guide.
-We'll keep this page updated with the latest info as we get it, so be sure to bookmark this page and check back to find out more as Switch OLED details come to light.
 Let us know in the comments section below if you've got any suggestions, tips or questions about the new Switch.